 UX is changing fast, and businesses will have to learn new types of interaction design.
 Voice promises to be huge, but designing voice-based interactions requires very different skills.

 Not that long ago, “designing for mobile” was the hot topic in user experience (UX).
-But while many businesses are still struggling with the small screen, UX is moving on at an unforgiving pace.
+But while many businesses are still struggling with the small screen, UX is moving on at an unforgiving pace as conversational AI picks up pace.

 Voice, gesture, gaze and text: the new frontiers of UX design